rolkra/rolkra.github.io/_posts/2022-04-01-regex-for-beginners.md

 * ```.*``` = any string
 * ```e$``` = ends with "e"

-To control the number of characters between:
+To control the number of characters between start and end:

 ```R
 > str = c("Apple", "Ape", "Ae")